sayakpaul/swin-transformers-tf/README.md

 * [`timm` library source code](https://github.com/rwightman/pytorch-image-models)
 for the awesome codebase.
 I've copy-pasted and modified a huge chunk of code from there.
-I've also mentioned it from the codebase.
+I've also mentioned it from the respective scripts.
 * [Willi Gierke](https://ch.linkedin.com/in/willi-gierke) for helping with a non-trivial model serialization hack.
 * [ML-GDE program](https://developers.google.com/programs/experts/) for
 providing GCP credits that supported my experiments.